Joan Denise Moriarty

 Joan Denise Moriarty (died 24 January 1992) was an Irish ballet dancer, choreographer, teacher of ballet and traditional Irish dancer and musician.
-She was a key figure in the development of both amateur and professional ballet in Ireland.
+She was the founder of professional ballet in Ireland.

 Early life

 Little is known of Moriarty's early life.
-Her year of birth is estimated between 1910 and 1913 but no documentation has been found.
-The place of her birth is also unknown, and even the country is uncertain.
+Her year of birth is estimated between 1908 and 1916 but no documentation has been found.
 She grew up as the daughter of Michael Augustus Moriarty (an alumnus of Stonyhurst College and contemporary of Sir Arthur Conan Doyle) and his wife, Marion (née McCarthy); John Francis Moriarty, Lord Justice of the Court of Appeal in Ireland, was her uncle.
 The Moriartys were originally from Mallow, County Cork, where her grandfather John Moriarty was a successful solicitor.

 Moriarty was brought up in England, possibly in Leeds, or Liverpool, where she was living in the 1930s.
 She studied ballet until her early teens with Dame Marie Rambert.
 How long she was enrolled in the Rambert School is not known, as there are no records of students, but only of performers, but her training there was referenced by Dame Ninette de Valois.

-She was an accomplished Irish step-dancer and traditional musician, and became the champion Irish stepdancer of Britain on 24 April 1931.
+She was an accomplished Irish step-dancer and traditional musician, and became the champion Irish step-dancer of Britain on 24 April 1931.
 She also won a swimming championship.
 She was a member of the Liverpool branch of the Gaelic League.
 Her early dance and music awards include: